Martin Suchomel

 Martin Suchomel (born 11 September 2002) is a Czech professional footballer who plays for Sparta Prague as a left-back.

 Career

 Suchomel is a youth product of Sparta Prague, and worked his way up their youth categories before signing his first professional with the senior squad on 1 December 2021 He made his senior and professional debut with Sparta Prague as a substitute in a 2–0 Czech Cup win over Slavia Prague on 9 February 2022.
 On 11 June 2022, he extended his professional contract with the club.
 On 6 July 2023, he signed on loan with Mladá Boleslav.

+On 11 February 2026, Suchomel joined Hradec Králové on a half-year loan deal.

 International career

 Suchomel is a youth international for the Czech Republic.
 He was called up to the Czech Republic U21s for a set of 2025 UEFA European Under-21 Championship qualification matches in November 2024.